 - Drive from Kathmandu to Ramechhap, passing through terraced farmlands and experiencing the morning mist over the mid-hills.

-- You’ll have the opportunity to visit the administrative hub of Manthali town, situated on the riverbank, offering an authentic taste of life in central-eastern Nepal.
+- You’ll have the opportunity to visit the administrative hub of Manthali town, located on the riverbank, and experience an authentic taste of life in central-eastern Nepal.

 - You’ll catch beautiful sunrise views over misty river valleys along the drive to Ramechhap.